phonopy/phonopy/doc/qha.rst

 and same temperature steps. ``thermal_properties.yaml`` can be calculated by following :ref:`thermal_properties_tag`, where the physical unit of the Helmholtz free energy is kJ/mol as the default, i.e., no need to convert the physical unit in usual cases.
+For the numerical differentiation in ``phonopy-qha`` against temperatures, one more temperature points is needed in ``thermal_properties.yaml`` for ``phonopy-qha`` calculations.

 Another example for Aluminum is found in the ``example/Al-QHA`` directory.